ehForwarderBot/efb-telegram-slave/README.md

 ## Installation

-Install the latest version from GitHub:
+Install the latest version from GitHub (recommended because this project is not stable yet):

 `pip3 install git+https://github.com/SharzyL/efb-telegram-slave`

 Install from PyPI:

 `pip3 install efb-telegram-slave`

 To make EFB work, you need to configure some master channel and some slave